 - Identify interventions that successfully promote positive adaptation in migrant youth.

-2. Canada/South Africa study: ‘Patterns of resilience among youth in contexts of petrochemical production and consumption in the global north and global south’ (coordinators: Prof Michael Ungar & Prof Linda Theron)
+- Canada/South Africa study: “Patterns of resilience among youth in contexts of petrochemical production and consumption in the global north and global south” (coordinators: Dr Michael Ungar & Prof Linda Theron)

-3. United Kingdom/South Africa study: ‘Patterns of resilience among young people in a community affected by drought: Historical and contextual perspectives’ (coordinator: Prof Linda Theron & Dr Angie Hart)
+- South Africa/United Kingdom study: “Patterns of resilience among young people in a community affected by drought: Historical and contextual perspectives” (coordinators: Prof Linda Theron & Dr Angie Hart)

-4. China/United Kingdom study: ‘Migration Policy, Welfare Boundary, Social Integration and the Health-related Quality of Life of Children from immigrant families’ (coordintors: Ass/Prof Qiaobing Wu & Prof Alan Emond)
+- China/United Kingdom study: “Migration policy, welfare boundary, social integration and the health-related quality of life of children from immigrant families” (coordinators: Prof Qiaobing Wu & Prof Alan Emond)

 Resilience in Service Providers in Public Health

-Dr Pamela Fisher, a sociologist working in the area of health promotion at Leeds Beckett University, is the coordinator of the Service Providers working group.
-The group are engaged with five linked research studies.
-Four joint papers are planned on issues of methodology, time, place and professionalism, each led by a different member of the group, in addition to the local papers from each country team.
-In addition to the country or site-specific studies, nine papers in total should arise from this group.
-Studies include:
+Dr Pamela Fisher, a sociologist working in the area of health promotion at Leeds Beckett University, has been the coordinator of the Service Providers working group and will remain a collaborator on the group, however a new coordinator will be appointed in 2020.
+The group are engaged with 9 linked research studies.
+Joint papers are planned on issues of methodology, time, professionalism, compulsory community service, risk, self-directed resilience, public health, co-production, advocacy and lifecourse – each led by a different member of the group, in addition to the local papers from each country team.
+In addition to the country or site-specific studies, three papers have been published from this group, four papers are in progress and three projects are undergoing research.

 Youth Project Coordinator